 Fred Harvey, an immigrant from England, was a traveling salesman for the railroads and experienced how bad the food was, especially west of Chicago.
 At this time, ambitious travelers were boarding railroad cars to experience the southwest, and Harvey saw a need for good food and comfortable hotels along the way.
 And as we all know, you can’t have restaurants and hotels without employees!

 The Harvey Girls worked and lived in some of the most beautiful places in the southwest that are still a part of the American tourist landscape today.
 Not just El Tovar, but some of the other iconic Grand Canyon National Park properties – Bright Angel Lodge, Desert View Watchtower, Phantom Ranch, Hopi House, Hermit’s Rest and Lookout Studio.
-And if you’re ever “standing on the corner in Winslow, Arizona,” you might notice La Posada.
+And if you’re ever “standing on the corner in Winslow, Arizona,” you’ll be sure to notice La Posada.

-Other Fred Harvey properties to note are two in Las Vegas, NM – The Plaza Hotel, which sits on the town square and has been featured in movies and TV shows, including most recently “Longmire” and “No Country for Old Men,” and the newly renovated La Castañeda, where Teddy Roosevelt and his Rough Riders held their first reunion in 1899.
+Other Fred Harvey properties to note are La Fonda on the Santa Fe plaza, and two in Las Vegas, NM – The Plaza Hotel, which sits on the town square and has been featured in movies and TV shows, including most recently “Longmire” and “No Country for Old Men,” and the newly renovated La Castañeda, where Teddy Roosevelt and his Rough Riders held their first reunion in 1899.

 With all generations, it’s always insightful to look back at those who came before us and pioneered the way.
 We still may be the first ones to head out into the unknown from our hometowns, and that’s no less adventuresome, but these Harvey Girls, well, they were definitely the pioneers of their time.

 1 “Harvey Hotels & Restaurants on Route 66” – https://www.legendsofamerica.com/66-harveyhouse/